New Relic's .NET agent stores two types of log files in the

 debug generates a lot of data very quickly.
 After reproducing your problem, return the log level to

-If your C:\ProgramData\New Relic\.NET Agent is in a hidden folder, update your Windows settings so that you can see it.
+C:\ProgramData\New Relic\.NET Agent is in a hidden folder, update your Windows settings so that you can see it.
 To generate New Relic for .NET log files:

 - Change the